lisamateane/thuto-college-network/02-design/assumptions.md

 - Admin: ~20 staff PCs
 - Labs: ~40 student PCs
 - Boardroom: ~5 wired/wireless devices
-- Management: switches, router, AP
+- Management: switches, router and AP

 A /24 subnet per VLAN comfortably covers these counts with room to grow and keeps the addressing plan simple to explain and verify.